 Moisturize Your Under-Eye Area

 When it comes to a standard eye cream that doesn't require a prescription to purchase, Talakoub recommends iS Clinical Youth Eye Complex.
 This is no surprise, considering that the brand is beloved by many dermatologists and skincare experts alike.
 The eye cream has a long list of wrinkle-fighting ingredients like retinol, hyaluronic acid, vitamin E, vitamin C, and peptides.

 Even so, Talakoub says eye cream isn't enough—in fact, there isn't a single eye cream on the market that she's deemed "enough" for effectively treating wrinkles.
-They aren't as hydrating on their own, which is why super-rich moisturizers, like the Erno Lazlo pick, are necessary.
+They aren't hydrating enough on their own, which is why super-rich moisturizers, like the Erno Laszlo pick, are necessary.

 Seal in Hydration With an Oil

 Speaking of rich face creams, Talakoub emphasizes the importance of keeping the under-eye area well hydrated, as she says dry and dehydrated skin is more prone to succumbing to fine lines and wrinkles.
 A hydrated eye area, on the other hand, will look healthier, younger, and plumper.
 "Hydrate, hydrate, hydrate," she says.
 Do this by applying a rich cream, then sealing it in with an oil.
-The oil will prevent any water from evaporating, locking in moisture and plumpness: "Oils are my favorite.
+The oil will prevent any water from evaporating, locking in moisture and plumpness.
+"Oils are my favorite.
 Argan, marula, sunflower—you name it.
-The key to avoiding wrinkles is oil and hydration."
-Josie Maran's 100 percent pure argan oil is a good option for its multitasking moisturizer; It's vegan, cruelty-free, and comes from ethically sourced, UNESCO-protected argan nuts.
+The key to avoiding wrinkles is oil and hydration," stresses Talakoub.
+Josie Maran's 100% Pure Argan Oil is a good option for a multitasking moisturizer; it's vegan, cruelty-free, and comes from ethically sourced, UNESCO-protected argan nuts.

 Consult a Professional

-If you're currently following a dermatologist-recommended routine to a T, yet you still see new wrinkles pop up, then it might be time to book an in-clinic appointment.
+If you're currently following an expert-recommended routine to a T, yet you still see new wrinkles pop up, then it might be time to book an in-clinic appointment.
 Certain professional treatments have the power to make a massive difference in the appearance of the skin.
 For example, Talakoub's clinic uses "a radio frequency tightening device paired with yearly gentle resurfacing treatments to build collagen around the eye."
-Grous also relies on a laser treatment called Periocular Fraxel.
+Grous relies on a laser treatment called Periocular Fraxel.
 "It improves fine lines and wrinkles and stimulates new collagen and elastin formation.
 It also visibly tightens the skin around the eyes," she says.